cyberbotics/webots-doc/guide/verifying-your-graphics-driver-installation.md

 obtained from the [Intel Linux Graphics website](http://intellinuxgraphics.org).
 If some graphical bugs subsist, changing the "RTT preferred mode" from the Webots OpenGL Preferences from "Framebuffer Object" to "Pixelbuffer Object" or "Direct Copy" may fix the problems.
-However, this may also impact the 3D performances.
+However, this may also impact the 3D performance.

 ### Upgrading your graphics driver